PaloAltoNetworks/mssp-templates/docs/internet_gateway_templates.rst

 :panosrepo:`silver/security_rules_silver.xml`

-These are outbound-specific rules levering the iron-skillet security profile groups.
+These are outbound-specific rules levering the IronSkillet security profile groups.

     + Outbound access for all applications using 'application default' port requirements